 With an array of platforms and tactics at your disposal, it’s difficult to track where you’re generating results and how you should spend your time.
-Let’s see how you can measure your current and potential impact on social media.
+Let’s see how you can measure your current and potential impact on social media as well as saving time and money in long (and not so long!) run.

 Social media audits: an investment